cyberark/kubernetes-conjur-deploy/README.md

 ### Kubernetes

-To deploy Conjur, you need access to a Kubernetes deployment and must connect to it using `kubectl` with a user that has sufficient privileges to create namespaces.
+Before deploying Conjur, you must first use `kubectl` to connect to your Kubernetes environment with a user that has the `cluster-admin` role.
+The user must be able to create namespaces and cluster roles.

 #### Conjur Namespace